NOOGAtoday City Guide Play Banner

 Green Steps | Green Steps hosts monthly community cleanups to pick up litter around trails, parks, open spaces, neighborhoods, and city limits.

-Keep the TN River Beautiful | This organization hosts cleanup events all along the Tennessee River watershed.
+Keep the TN River Beautiful | This organization hosts cleanup events throughout the Tennessee River watershed.

 Chattanooga Audubon Society | Help build trails, lead student trips, or help in the visitor center as a volunteer at this wildlife sanctuary.